Types of building companies

 Cons: Might not be ready for your project, little financial security.

-With the right company, this could be a great advantage to your home.
+With the right company, this could be an advantage for your home.
 In the middle of growing their business, these contractors are often very ambitious and keen to make a positive impression.
 This means you get a great service for a very competitive price.

 However, on the flip side, these advantages can also be a drawback.
 With their business growing, they might not have worked out all the ins and outs yet.
-These builders can be caught out financially because, for example, they might price a job based on their experience and timeframes, but may have underestimated the time needed for someone other than them to do it.
+These builders can be caught out financially because, for example, they might price a job based on their experience and timeframes, but may have underestimated the time needed their new team to do it.
 This can lead to complications with their pricing and scheduling of the project.

 Ultimately, this puts your project at risk.
 If you want to avoid these issues, make sure you’re getting all the details in your contract.
 How many other people will work on-site?
 How will they be paid?
 What safeguards are in place to prevent delays?